Corrosion in ‘Sweet’ Amine Systems and CO2 Strippers

 The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ), and structural support considerations, often demand extended turn around or shutdown schedules and associated production losses.
 Temperature and chemical compatibility limitations have prevented the effective use of organic coatings.

-Amine Process Corrosion Management with the IGS 5000 Series HVTS Corrosion Barrier
+Amine Process Corrosion Management with the IGS HVTS 5000 Corrosion Barrier

 In addition to providing a proven solution to stop metal wastage and freeze the internal condition of these key process units, IGS has unparalleled experience in on-site/brownfield HVTS application, during shutdowns or turnarounds on critical path applications.